 Humidity plays an important factor when it comes to the air quality in your home.
 Ideally, the humidity levels in your home should be between 30 and 50 percent depending on the time of year and weather.

 While houseplants may not make a significant difference in your air quality, there’s no harm in having them in your home.
-If you’re ready to increase the quality of the air in your home further, Air 24/7 Heating and Cooling can help.
+If you’re ready to increase the quality of the air in your home further, Air 24/7 Air Conditioning & Heating can help.